ansys/pyfluent/doc/source/getting_started/faqs.rst

 How do you disable PyFluent warnings logged to the console?
 -----------------------------------------------------------
-PyFluent uses several loggers based on the application area.
+PyFluent uses several console loggers based on the application area.
 The default verbosity level of these loggers is set to ``WARNING``.
-You can set the verbosity level to ``ERROR`` for all loggers by using the following code.
-This will disable all warnings and show only errors.
+You can set the verbosity level to ``ERROR`` for all console loggers by using the following code.
+This will hide all warnings and show only errors.

 .. code:: python